Shared Virtual Card vs Joint Account: Managing Shared Expenses for Couples

 6. Ideal for Temporary or Flexible Living

-Whether it’s a new relationship or a short-term flatshare a prepaid shared card fits naturally into modern, flexible lifestyles.
+Whether it’s a new relationship or a short-term flatshare a shared virtual card fits naturally into modern, flexible lifestyles.
 No need to formalize your finances before you’re ready.

 7. Each is in control